 1.1 The institution’s formally approved statements of purpose are appropriate for an institution of higher education and clearly define its essential values and character and ways in which it contributes to the public good.

-The Stanford University Founding Grant outlines the founding principles of the University.
-Each of its seven schools has its own mission statement and those can be found on the links below.
+Each of Stanford's seven schools has its own mission statement and those can be found on the links below.

 1.2 Educational objectives are widely recognized throughout the institution, are consistent with stated purposes, and are demonstrably achieved.
 The institution regularly generates, evaluates, and makes public data about student achievement, including measures of retention and graduation, and evidence of student learning outcomes.

-The Stanford Bulletin is the annual publication that outlines University policies, courses, and degree requirements for programs in four of our seven schools.
-Degree requirements for Business, Law and the MD program in the School of Medicine are contained in separate school handbooks and websites (see below).
+The Stanford Bulletin is the annual publication that outlines university policies, courses, and learning objectives and degree requirements for programs in four of our seven schools.
+The contents are organized by program, each of which contains a statement of the program's learning outcomes (examples below).

-The contents are organized by school and department.
-Here is a link to the Classics Department’s page from the Bulletin, as an example.

 The Common Data Set provides information to the community about undergraduate student retention and completion.